pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 end
 ```

 The Timeout module has received [a fair amount of criticism][sidekiq-timeout-blog] of the past few years.
-There are a few other posts out there if you search for the following keywords: "ruby timeout module dangerous".
-We should absolutely follow their recommendation.
+There are a few other posts out there if you search for the following keywords: "ruby timeout module dangerous" and we should absolutely follow their recommendation.

-Looking back at our primitive timeout implementation above, if the second thread enters the `if Time.now.to_f > timeout` condition, it will then throw an exception, but it is entirely possible that a client would connect at the exact same time, and the exception being thrown by the second thread would effectively interrupt the connection process and prevent the server from completing the `accept` call.
+Looking back at our primitive timeout implementation above, if the second thread enters the `if Time.now.to_f > timeout` condition, it will then throw an exception, but it is entirely possible that a client would connect at the exact same time, and the exception being thrown by the second thread would interrupt the parent thread, as it is creating the connection and effectively prevent the server from completing the `accept` call.

 {{% admonition info "Clients, Servers and failures" %}}

 When dealing with clients & servers, that is, code running in different processes, and potentially not running on the same machine, it is important to remember that a piece of code running on one machine can never really be sure that the other ones are in the state that they expect.
-The main different with running code in a single process is that when two pieces of code run in difference processes, they do not share memory, you can't create a variable in one, and read its value from the other.
+The main difference with running code in a single process is that when two pieces of code run in difference processes, they do not share memory, you can't create a variable in one, and read its value from the other.
 On top of that, each process has its own life cycle, one process might be stopped, for various reasons, while the other might still be running.

 In concrete terms, it means that when we write code that will run on the server part, which is what we're doing here, we always have to keep in mind that a client that has connected in the past, may have disconnected by the time the server tries to communicate with it.
 There might be various reasons, to name a few, the client may have explicitly closed the connection, a network issue may have happened, causing the connection to be accidentally closed, or maybe the client code had an internal error, such as an exception being thrown and the process died.

-That means that after creating the `client` variable, we have absolutely no guarantees that the client process on the other side is still connected.
+After creating the `client` variable, we have absolutely no guarantee that the client process on the other side is still connected.
 It is reasonable to assume that the client is still connected two lines below when we call `client.gets`, and while unlikely, it's still important to keep in mind that the network communication might still fail.

-But what about later on, imagine that we kept the
+But what about later on, on the next iteration, and so on?
+We always have to expect that things might fail if we want our server to handle all the possible scenarios it might find itself in.

 {{% /admonition %}}